 In his book, My First Hundred Years in Hollywood: An Autobiography, Jack Warner recalls:

 Sam saw the vast possibilities in this new form of entertainment and he was ready to do anything short of robbing a bank to get his hands on a projector of his own.

-The oldest brother Harry (1881 – 1958) became president of the company, with his ferocious character he was a natural fit for the role.
+The oldest brother Harry (1881 – 1958) became president of the company; with his ferocious character, he was a natural fit for the role.
 Albert (1884 – 1967), more of a conciliatory type, worked as treasurer.
-Sam (1888 – 1927), the visionary self-taught in mechanics overlooked production together with Jack (1892- 1978), a socialite whose nonchalant disposition served as inspiration for one of Warner Bros.’ most famous fictitious characters – Bugs Bunny.
+Sam (1888 – 1927), the visionary self-taught in mechanics oversaw production together with Jack (1892- 1978), a socialite whose nonchalant disposition served as inspiration for one of Warner Bros.’ most famous fictitious characters – Bugs Bunny.